Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The Arabian basin accumulated a thick sequence of carbonate reservoirs through the Palaeozoic and Mesozoic during long periods of stable subsidence.
 Most of the oil in the region originates from Jurassic organic-rich carbonates although source rocks are also present in Paleozoic and Cretaceous sediments.
 Structures were formed during the Carboniferous by the Hercynian Orogeny, the Early Triassic as a result of Zagros rifting, the Early (Oman) Alpine Orogeny and the Late Alpine Orogeny.
 Large volumes of gas found in Permo-Triassic sediments also originated from the organic-rich deeply buried shales of early Silurian age.

-The Red Sea Basin
+The Red Sea Basin - In development

 SAUDI ARABIA: ARABIAN BASIN